ethanbaileyhomework/website-food-truck/README.md

    - **Site Settings** – global contact details, donation links, map embed, service info, social links and analytics.
    - **Home Page**, **Stats Settings**, **About Page**, **Donate Page**, **Volunteer Page**, **Sponsors Page** – single-file collections for main copy and metadata.
    - **Team**, **Stories**, **Partners** – folder collections for repeatable entries with images and optional ordering.
 6. Media uploads are stored in `public/uploads/` and referenced automatically.
+You can upload them straight from the CMS via the
+   **Upload** button next to any image field.

 The CMS can also run locally with `npx decap-server` and navigating to `http://localhost:3000/admin`.